-The Auxiliary Emergency Fund (AEF) is a national grant assistance program that provides temporary emergency help to eligible members of the American Legion Auxiliary who have suffered a significant financial setback as the result of an act of nature or other personal crisis.
+Members helping members – that’s the American Legion Auxiliary’s mission of Service Not Self in action.
+Hard times can fall upon us at any moment.
+That’s when the American Legion Auxiliary is committed to help.
+The Auxiliary Emergency Fund (AEF) is a national grant assistance program that provides temporary emergency assistance to eligible members of the American Legion Auxiliary who have endured a significant financial setback as the result of an act of nature or other personal crisis.

-Emergency assistance grants may be awarded by the AEF Grant Committee on a case-by-case basis up to a maximum of $2,400.
+Emergency assistance grants may be awarded by the AEF Grant Committee on a case-by-case basis up to $2,400.
 Grant funds may be used only for shelter or utilities.
-AEF money may not be used for medical expenses or debt such as that on credit cards.
+AEF grants may not be used for medical expenses or debt such as that on credit cards.

 To ensure the integrity of the program, the national AEF Grant Committee directs payments to a provider such as a mortgage or utility company.
 Educational grant payments are directed to the educational institution.

 Members of the American Legion Auxiliary whose dues are current and who have maintained membership for three consecutive years (the current year and immediate past two years) are eligible to apply in the wake of a financial crisis.
 Temporary assistance may be considered when: